-With 8 UNESCO heritage sites, vibrant food scenes from North to South, stunning maze of rivers and canals, beautiful natural landscapes, and pristine sandy beaches, Vietnam is perhaps one of the most fascinating countries in Asia.
+With 8 UNESCO heritage sites, vibrant food scenes from North to South, a stunning maze of rivers and canals, beautiful natural landscapes, and pristine sandy beaches, Vietnam is perhaps one of the most fascinating countries in Asia.

 Here are what you will expect to see if you have a trip to this beautiful country

-1. Vietnam is always in the bucket-list of almost every traveler when they think about Asia.
+1. Vietnam is always in the bucket list of almost every traveler when they think about Asia.
 It doesn’t take much research to see why

 Visitors are walking along the Golden Bridge in Danang.
 Nestled in the forested hills of central Vietnam, two giant hands emerge from the trees, holding up a golden bridge.